 When someone talks about Samson in the bible, they tend to accentuate his supernatural strength due to his fine long locks.
 But what deeper meaning is hidden on this controversial story of betrayals in the arc of Judges?
 Is there a connection about what happened to this heroic man respectful to our own battles?

-Let us find out how Samson is People Just Like You.
+Let us find out how Samson is People Just Like Us.

 Samson’s Back story